Angie Culler-Matthews, Wholesale Food Safety Director

 Fish and Seafood

-Fish and Seafood, whole and unprocessed, are under the jurisdiction of the SC Department of Natural Resources.
-If you want to buy and resell fish and seafood, whether whole and unprocessed or cleaned and processed, you will need a Commercial Fishing License or Wholesale License.
-If you do not have a Commercial Fishing License, then you must have a Wholesale License and buy from a licensed commercial fisherman or wholesaler.
-Regardless of the license you possess, you must do the following:
+Fish and Seafood, whole and unprocessed, are under the jurisdiction of the SC Department of Natural Resources (DNR).
+If you want to buy and resell fish and seafood, whether whole and unprocessed or cleaned (skinned, scaled, debone, viscerate, dehead, devein, etc) and processed, you will need a commercial fishing license or wholesale permit (RVC).
+If you do not have a commercial fishing license, then you must have a wholesale permit (RVC) and buy from a licensed commercial fisherman or wholesaler.
+Regardless of the permit you possess, you must do the following:

 • Keep receipts and invoices on hand at all times (including at the point of sale).